samwda/sam-reading-time/README.md

 - Supports Schema.org `timeRequired` JSON-LD for Google Rich Snippets.
 - Can be toggled on/off in settings.
 - Enhances search visibility and user engagement.
+- The schema output is now independent of the shortcode, working seamlessly on all singular pages.
+- If you use plugins like Yoast SEO or Rank Math, the plugin will display an admin notice to prevent schema conflicts.

 ---